If there is one field where biophilic design is gaining popularity, that is office design.

 Keeping interiors healthy also means addressing other elements like air quality and lighting.

 To make the quality of the air as good as possible, it’s important to check the VOCs (volatile organic compounds) emissions of all materials used.
-And air-purifying plants can give an extra help.

 Light is another element that has a strong impact on our wellbeing.